Our Four Pillars

 Leadership: Members of the Chapter are actively involved in leadership positions across campus.
 Phi Psi’s can be found at the ISU Blood Drive, Engineering and Business Career Fairs, and the ISU Dance Marathon.

-Scholarship: Iowa Beta recognizes the value of higher education and the reason that its members are at Iowa State in the first place.
-Because of this, the Chapter has been ranked in the top three out of all fraternities on campus in GPA for the past five semesters.
+Scholarship: Iowa Beta recognizes the value of higher education and the reason members are at Iowa State in the first place.
+Our commitment to academic achievement has resulted in our Chapter continually ranking among the top of all fraternities on campus in GPA.

 Brotherhood: Last but certainly not least, the Brothers at Iowa Beta frequently host and participate in events that promote strong friendships and life-long bonds.
 The chapter commonly hosts sports tournaments, fireside chats, and general camaraderie on the Chapter’s expansive front lawn at 316 Lynn Ave.

 Phi Kappa Psi has been cultivating young men to use their higher education as a means to serve others ever since.
-Today, Phi Psi is composed of over 100 chapters nationwide with 80,000+ living alumni!
+Today, Phi Psi is composed of around 100 chapters nationwide with over 90,000 living alumni!

 As with all organizations, the Chapter has been through ups and downs within that time period but has experienced a great period of growth in recent years.
 The Chapter was recently crowned Greek Week Champions in 2018, Homecoming Champions in 2019, and, for the first time in its history, Grand Chapter of Phi Kappa Psi in 2019 as well.